nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

       * O Button Pressed: Walk
   * Go to Beach

-**Note:** Look for one Feather, one Fang, and 2 Humours as drops from all the Komodo Fights.
+**Note:** Look for one Feather, and 2 Humours as drops from all the Komodo Fights.
 There are backup strats later if you don't get them.

 ### Komodo Fights

-  Komodo fights you will do are Rock Komodo, Jump Komodo and Chase Komodo in that order.
-You can take the Beach Bum F
+  Komodo fights you will do are the Rock Komodo, Jump Komodo and Chase Komodo in that order.
+You can take the Beach Bum before Jump Komodo for a Humour drop.

 #### Rock Komodo, Jump Komodo